-Students who request exception to academic regulations must submit a letter to the Vice-President for Academic Affairs explaining special circumstances which might permit waiver of MTI regulations.
-Requests will be referred to the Vice-President for Academic Affairs for review with input from the department, the Registrar, Director of Admissions, or other interested parties.
+Students who request exception to academic regulations must submit a letter to the Dean of Academics explaining special circumstances which might permit waiver of MTI regulations.
+Requests will be referred to the Dean of Academics for review with input from the department, the Registrar, Director of Admissions, or other interested parties.